ggonnella/prost/README.md

 - attrtables: a dynamic system for storing entity attributes spread across multiple tables, including computation tracing metadata;
               this is the base of the ProstDB attributes storage
+- prenacs: system for batch computing of entity attributes (using plugins based on ``multiplug``) and results storage (based on ``attrtables``) with provenance tracking;
+           the library is used for the computation of genome assembly attributes and to store the results in the ProstDB

 ## Code organization